bitfwdcommunity/Blockathon/README.md

 Brainstorming
 1. Have an idea around Blockchain / Non Blockchain related
 2. Get people to form groups of 4 -5, depending on the number of attendees.
 Give them 5-10 minutes to form a pitch around the idea (Blockchain + Energy)
-3. 🔴🔴 Forgot how this process works...
+3. Revise how this process works...

-🔴🔴 (Robin to add pull / more info)
+🔴🔴 (Robin to add pull request/ more info)

 Teams are usually formed over a certain time period, but it's also great to allow them to do it over a social setting such as lunch.